 Career-wise I felt like my opportunities were limited because I either had too much education or not enough experience.
 So I decided to change my life and said, “Ok!
 My country doesn’t want me, but someone will.”

-So I finally decided to apply for the Working Holiday visa for Canada and it took about two years to finally be accepted because I needed to improve my English.
+So I finally decided to apply for the Canada Working Holiday Visa and it took about two years to finally be accepted because I needed to improve my English.
 Had I not been accepted I would have gone to New Zealand as an alternative.

 WCIL: How did you prepare for the move?
 Did you sell everything and just leave or did you leave a home base in France?

 Celine: I was preparing for my new life for 2 years before leaving.
-I was tenant of an apartment so I just sublet my apartment for 6 months.
+I was the tenant of an apartment so I just sublet my apartment for 6 months.
 6 months was the time I gave myself to find a job in my field or something that I liked while on the Canada Working Holiday Visa.
 In 5 months I found a job in my field but then found out the landlord wanted to sell the apartment.
 So I sold as much as I could and my mother is storing everything else in case I move back to France one day.

-WCIL: What did it feel like when you finally decided to move, buy the tickets, etc?
+WCIL: What did it feel like when you finally decided to move using the Canada Working Holiday Visa

-Celine: I was excited, and totally ready.
-We didn't know what we would find until we found it... my documents were ready, my rent for a month as well, my map and books about Canada ready to go.
-I wanted to keep part of it a mystery, and didn't ask anything other than immigration and information about the Canada Working Holiday Visa in Expat Facebook groups.
+Celine: I was excited and totally ready.
+We didn’t know what we would find until we found it… my documents were ready, my rent for a month as well, my map and books about Canada ready to go.
+I wanted to keep part of it a mystery and didn’t ask anything other than immigration and information about the Canada Working Holiday Visa in Expat Facebook groups.

 WCIL: What were you most afraid of about this new life decision to travel on the Canada Working Holiday Visa?

 Celine: I was worried that after the time and energy spent that I would eventually have to return to France and restart my life where I left it or worse- restart from less.
 I had a lot of projects and desires and it’s frustrating when you can’t realize them.

-WCIL: What did it feel like when you finally arrived to your new country?
+WCIL: What did it feel like when you finally arrived on the Canada Working Holiday Visa?

-Celine: Well, I didn't have a nice arrival - delayed flight, jet-lag and the Airbnb was far from what I expected.
-On my first night I wanted to take a ticket and go back to France but I talked with some new friends and they cheered me up.
+Celine: Well, I didn’t have a nice arrival – delayed flight, jet-lag and the Airbnb was far from what I expected.
+On my first night, I wanted to take a ticket and go back to France but I talked with some new friends and they cheered me up.
 The opportunity offered by the Canada Working Holiday Visa helped to settle me in.

 WCIL: Did you have any contacts or friends in your new country?